 Knowing this, make sure you get out and see the rest of the country – we liked a lot of Morocco’s other cities like Essaouira and Casablanca even more than Marrakech!

 What to Pack for a Trip to Marrakech

 Islam is the established state religion in Morocco and 93% of the population claim to be Muslim.
-And the vast majority of those are Sunni Muslim.
-As with most conservative countries, women are expected to cover their knees and shoulders when venturing out of the house.
+And the vast majority of those are Sunni Muslims.
+As with most conservative countries, women cover their knees and shoulders when venturing out of the house.
 Remember, you’re not here to change the culture, you’re here to experience a new one.

-Women in Morocco are expected to cover their knees and shoulders but the country can be incredibly hot or incredibly cold depending on the time of year and the city that you are visiting.
-Long, comfortable pants, button-down shirts, long dresses, a warm sweater, and a scarf to cover your head if you ever feel out-of-place are recommended.
+Women in Morocco are expected to cover their knees and shoulders.
+However, the country can be incredibly hot or incredibly cold depending on the time of year and the city that you are visiting.
+We recommend long, comfortable pants, button-down shirts, long dresses, a warm sweater, and a scarf to cover your head if you ever feel out of place.

 You’ll be walking a lot and the streets can be dirty or cobblestone or anything in-between.
 Opt for comfortable, closed-toe flats over flip flops.
 Check out my entire Moroccan Packing list here!

 - The international Marrakech airport is Menara Airport (RAK).
 Many cities around the world have frequent flights into and out of Marrakech.
 Ryanair and Vueling offer low-cost flights from many European cities.